Ignite-Laboratories/Enigmaneering/enigma1/E1S5 - Recursion.md

 Now, the one major point you've probably got in your mind is this: by prepending the data with bits, it will sometimes grow _larger_ than the target bit width!
 And you'd be right!
-However, it would only happen when the value to encode is just the right distance from the boundary point - which diminishes in likelihood significantly _at scale._  That being said, even if it _did_ grow during the distillation process it would then move it into a new value position that is not sympathetic to the failure point - thus, it wouldn't _loop_ and you'd likely never even notice when it occurs.
+However, it would only happen when the value to encode is just the right distance from the boundary point - which diminishes in likelihood significantly _at scale._  That being said, even if it _did_ grow during the distillation process it would then move into a new value that isn't sympathetic to the failure point - thus, it wouldn't _loop_ and you'd likely never even notice when it occurs.

 _Unless it would?_